-Lastly add a few drops of Nexxus Oil Infinite Nourishing Hair Oil to the ends of the hair and gently scrunch upwards with your hands.
+Lastly, add a few drops of hair oil, like Nexxus Oil Infinite Nourishing Hair Oil, to the ends of the hair, and gently scrunch upwards with your hands.

-This last product will help lock in the moisture from the previous cream and spray by sealing the cuticles of the hair.
+This last product will help lock in the moisture from both the previous cream and the spray and works to seal the cuticles of the hair.

 Pin your hair back.